No results for ""

 Generally, a project should have fewer deleted flags than archived flags.
 If you have more deleted flags than archived flags, or if a project has more than ten deleted flags, you may need to review your archiving and deleting practices.
 You may choose to restrict who can delete flags by assigning them a custom role.
 To learn more, read Custom roles.

-Custom roles are available to customers on an Enterprise plan.
+Custom roles are only available to customers on select plans.
 To learn more, read about our pricing.
 To upgrade your plan, contact Sales.

 Schedule regular review cycles on a monthly or quarterly basis to identify flags to archive.
 Some companies dedicate sprints to tackling technical debt.
 If you do this, include a review of your feature flags, too.